 Why We Copy What Others Do

 - The Larger the Crowd, the Greater the Effect – Conversion rates increase when website visitors see information about how many people have acted on offers.
+Sales go up when salespeople know how to use numbers to persuade.
 Use actual, specific numbers, not words, to maximize the impact.For example: “25,600 satisfied customers have trusted us.”
 In calls to action, saying “473 people purchased this product in July” can trigger the bandwagon effect.
 Numbers matter to the fast-thinking brain.

 - Testimonials Provide Social Proof – Real testimonials from genuine people are very effective sales enhancements.
 Text testimonials and testimonial videos build confidence.They stimulate potential customers to take that last step in conversion.
-Celebrity testimonials can be effective, but we tend to trust people like themselves more.
+Celebrity testimonials can be effective, but we tend to trust people like ourselves more.
 Solicit testimonials from customers but keep them short for maximum impact.

 - Online Reviews Trigger Bandwagon Responses – Featuring customer 5-star reviews in calls to action and order forms is a proven technique.
 The more outstanding reviews the better.
 Google, Facebook and Yelp reviews are trusted by most online visitors.Solicit reviews from current customers and track review performance carefully.
 Be proactive in responding to less than perfect reviews.
 Feature stellar individual reviews along with the statistics.

-- Use the Bandwagon Effect to Sell Add-Ons – Amazon, the internet’s largest retailer, always features add-on products.
-It does this on its shopping cart pages and elsewhere constantly.
+- Use the Bandwagon Effect to Sell Add-Ons – Amazon, the largest retailer, always features add-on products.
+It does this on its shopping cart pages constantly.
 We all have seen statements like, “People who bought this item also bought these other items.”It’s an extremely effective technique that stimulates customers to follow others and do the same.